blackducksoftware/perceptor-oc-imagefacade/README.md

-# A Dockerless Image Facade for Blackduck Perceptor
+# A Dockerless Image Facade for OpsSight Connector.

-This is an example of an image facade plugin to the blackduck perceptor framework.
+This is an example of an image facade plugin to the OpsSight Connector product from Blackduck.
+OpsSight connector is the downstream supported version of the blackduck perceptor framework for cloud native container analysis and scanning.

+For more information on how this project fits into the broader perceptor project, see https://github.com/blackducksoftware/perceptor-scanner .

+For more information on the perceptor project,

 To use it, you can customize the mockimagefacade.go class with logic specific to the